top of page

 bible reading checklist to a discipleship tool graphic

-1. Discipleship tools should focus on Jesus first.
+1. My discipleship tool focuses on Jesus first.

-2. Discipleship tools should harness technology for good, not bad.
+2. My discipleship tool harnesses technology for good, not bad.

 I think our spiritual rhythms should connect to rhythms that already exist.
 How many times a day do you pull out your phone?
 The average person checks their phone 53 times per day.
 And the average length between checks?
 3 minutes.